 - Alkahest is developing clinical candidates to increase or decrease the levels of specific chronokines, the proteins that increase or decrease with age to either promote innate and natural restorative biological processes or inhibit pathological degenerative processes.
 They have struggled to identify correct targets and achieve success in early trials.
 However, they are finding some interesting results blocking a blood-brain barrier molecule to maintain brain health.

 - NuGenics Research, Dr. Harold Katcher and Dr. Steve Horvath conducted plasma experiments which dramatically reduced the biological age of old rats.
 They believe their work comes from specific protein replacement from the blood of young rats.
 This conflicts with the discovery of the Conboy team.
-They are funded in Mumbai India and focused on creating an elixir for humans.
+Indian startup NuGenics is based in Mumbai and focused on creating an elixir for humans.
+There does not seem to be a website and no new information has been published since 2020.
+In 2022, further research from the Conboy laboratory has shown that mixing the blood of young and old mice reduces the lifespan of the young mice and only slightly increases the lifespan of the old mice.

 Hopefully at least one of these four companies will emerge with FDA approval for safe human rejuvenation in the next few years.